Sign up today:

 Weight shall not exceed 5 ounces.

 Axles, wheels, and body shall be from the materials provided in the kit.
-Additional wheels can be purchased separately.
+Additional approved wheels can be purchased separately at the scout shop.

 Wheel bearings, washers, and bushings are prohibited.

 No lubricating oil may be used.
-Axles may be lubricated with powdered graphite or silicone.
+Axles may be lubricated with powdered graphite.

 The car shall not ride on any kind of spring.